redis/redis-doc/topics/internals-sds.md

         char buf[];
     };

-The _buf_ character array stores the actual string.
+The `buf` character array stores the actual string.

-The _len_ field stores the length of _buf_.
+The `len` field stores the length of `buf`.
 This makes obtaining the length of a Redis string an O(1) operation.

-The _free_ field stores the number of additional bytes available for use.
+The `free` field stores the number of additional bytes available for use.

-Together the _len_ and _free_ field can be thought of as holding the metadata of the _buf_ character array.
+Together the `len` and `free` field can be thought of as holding the metadata of the `buf` character array.

 Creating Redis Strings
 ---

-A new data type named `sds` is defined in *sds.h* to be a synonymn for a character pointer:
+A new data type named `sds` is defined in `sds.h` to be a synonym for a character pointer:

     typedef char *sds;

-`sdsnewlen` function defined in *sds.c* creates a new Redis String:
+`sdsnewlen` function defined in `sds.c` creates a new Redis String:

     sds sdsnewlen(const void *init, size_t initlen) {
         struct sdshdr *sh;